isabelyb/apalabrados/README.md

 This is a brief guide, You should adapt it to your own software requirements.

-1. In the [Aplabrados Repo](https://github.com/isabelyb/apalabrados), go to download zip file:
+1. In the [Apalabrados Repo](https://github.com/isabelyb/apalabrados), go to download zip file:

 ![download](/assets/download.jpg)